 In contrast, for substances where no registrants or potential registrants exist, or with ambiguous identifiers, ECHA verifies the substance identity information.
 If ECHA is able to conclude on the substance identity of the inquired substance, the Agency directs inquirers to the relevant Co-Registrants page in REACH-IT.

 By doing so, ECHA puts potential registrants and previous registrants in contact with each other to share data and to submit a joint registration.
-ECHA also provides the inquiring company with a list of (robust) study summaries that are available to the Agency.
+In the co-registrants’ page in REACH-IT, the following information will be available to the potential registrant: